ISAITB/docs-itb-ta/source/communityDashboard/index.rst

     changing a community's domain after creation is possible to facilitate initial setup but is almost never needed once the initial setup is compete.

-In this screen you can also view the community's **REST API key** that is used to identify the community when managing test suites via the :ref:`test bed's REST API<domains__specification__test_suite_rest>` (if enabled).
+In this screen you can also view the community's **REST API key** that is used to identify the community when managing test suites via the :ref:`Test Bed's REST API<domains__specification__test_suite_rest>` (if enabled).
 This is an automatically generated key that can be copied to your clipboard using the provided **copy** control.

-Regarding the **support email**, this is the address, typically a functional mailbox, where community users' feedback is sent via the test bed's contact form (see :ref:`contact_support`).
-If you configure this email address, it will be used as the recipient of submissions, with the test bed default functional mailbox added in CC.
-If not configured, submissions will only be delivered to the test bed default functional mailbox.
+Regarding the **support email**, this is the address, typically a functional mailbox, where community users' feedback is sent via the Test Bed's contact form (see :ref:`contact_support`).
+If you configure this email address, it will be used as the recipient of submissions, with the Test Bed default functional mailbox added in CC.
+If not configured, submissions will only be delivered to the Test Bed default functional mailbox.
 You can also check here the **Notify for pending interactions** option so that alerts are sent to the mailbox if test sessions are pending for administrator verification.

 .. note::
     **When to configure a support email:** If this is a large user community expected to have frequent user interactions it is highly advised that it has its own support email.
-This is important since most questions would typically relate to the community's test cases and specifications rather than the test bed software itself.
-The test bed team will most likely not be able to answer domain-specific questions and community users would experience unnecessary delays.
-On the other hand this could be unconfigured if testing activities for the community are limited, to benefit from the test bed's helpdesk without setting up one by the community.
+This is important since most questions would typically relate to the community's test cases and specifications rather than the Test Bed software itself.
+The Test Bed team will most likely not be able to answer domain-specific questions and community users would experience unnecessary delays.
+On the other hand this could be unconfigured if testing activities for the community are limited, to benefit from the Test Bed's helpdesk without setting up one by the community.

 Assuming a support email is defined, the contact form submission messages are formatted in HTML such as the following sample.